CrimsonKitten215/Minigame-Pack/README.md

 # Minigame Pack
 Random small games I make that aren't large enough to deserve their own repository.

-They all have god AIs.
+Also, they all have god AIs.

 Included Games: